 From Compendium: "What do you do with a problem?
 Especially one that follows you around and doesn't seem to be going away?
 Do you worry about it?
 Ignore it?
 Do you run and hide from it?
 This is the story of a persistent problem and the child who isn't so sure what to make of it.
 The longer the problem is avoided, the bigger it seems to get.
 But when the child finally musters up the courage to face it, the problem turns out to be something quite different than it appeared.
 This is a story for anyone, at any age, who has ever had a problem that they wished would go away.
 It's a story to inspire you to look closely at that problem and to find out why it's here.
 Because you might discover something amazing about your problem and yourself.
 What are problems for?
 They challenge us, shape us, push us, and help us to discover just how strong and brave and capable we really are.
 Even though we don't always want them, problems have a way of bringing unexpected gifts.
 So, what will you do with your problem?"

 That idea had never occurred to me in any form.
-That sentence, just five words evoking lush growth, bounty, surprise and difficulty all together, as a package, and as a win no less, is a precious treasure to me.
+That sentence, just five words evoking growth, bounty, surprise and difficulty all together, as a package and a win, is a precious treasure to me.
 I don't know that I would have recognized its value had I not read What Do You Do With a Problem? because I would likely still be of the unquestioning mindset that problems are meant to be solved and gotten rid of.

 At least I have been disabused of the notion that I shouldn't have any problems.
 I'd like to thank Buddhism for that one.
 Here is a terrific writeup by Dr. Joseph Bentley who relates, not only the wise Buddhist proverb about the 84th Problem, but also goes on to talk about their benefits, "...problems are important in our lives, even essential: growth, success, emotional vitality, courage, wisdom, thinking, perceiving and experiencing, learning, choosing and acting, are all associated with problem situations."